Ri-chard-Wu/RNE-fpj/README.md

 ## Train model
+First navigate to the `Python-Wrapper` directory, the run the following command:
 ```bash
 python train.py
 ```

 ## Pre-trained weights

-Pre-trained models are contained in the `ckpt` directory.
-To use a pre-trained weights, first rename the name of the ckeckpoint file to have a ".pt" suffix, then in `parameters.py` set the `load_model` to the name of the checkpoint file.
+Pre-trained models are contained in the `Python-Wrapper/ckpt` directory.
+To use a pre-trained weights, first rename the name of the ckeckpoint file to have a ".pt" suffix, then in `Python-Wrapper/parameters.py` set `load_model` to the name of the checkpoint file.